tdreyno/awardwinningfjords/source/2012/10/04/facebook-the-devourer.html.markdown

 ### Remember Facebook?

 There are websites that have become core pieces of the Internet, without which we would be left with a giant hole.
-Imaging an Internet without Google, Amazon or Wikipedia.
+Imagine an Internet without Google, Amazon or Wikipedia.
 Sure, they could be replaced in time, but the absence would be felt.

 If Facebook disappeared tomorrow, nobody would give a shit.
 They would move on, like they moved on from Myspace.
 They would find another instant messaging app.
 They would find a different calendar.
 They'd use email.
 And they'd do it overnight because they're simply a pile of communication technologies for which we have plenty of replacements already.
 There's nothing special about Facebook to miss and for a giant, wealthy company with a billion users… that's pretty sad.